Kansas man whose granddaughter died bonds out of jail

 TOPEKA, Kan.
-(KSNW) – A Kansas man whose 4-year-old granddaughter from Nebraska died is out of jail after a judge reduced his bond.
+(AP) A Kansas man whose 4-year-old granddaughter from Nebraska died is out of jail after a judge reduced his bond.

 Timothy Funk Sr., of Silver Lake, is charged with first-degree murder in the July death of his granddaughter at his Silver Lake home.
 WIBW-TV reports a judge on Friday lowered Funk’s bond to $75,000 and he was released from jail soon after.